Home|Global Medical Insurance Plans|Americas|Dominican Republic Insurance

 - 4 Core Insurance Plans

-Anyone going to the Dominican Republic should have adequate health insurance that covers their medical expenses, as healthcare can be costly in tourist areas such as the Zona Colonial in Santo Domingo, and Sosúa.
-The country has an excellent reputation in the field of laser surgery and dentistry, and its standard of healthcare is not far behind other developed countries.
+Visitors should have adequate health insurance to cover their medical expenses, as healthcare can be costly in tourist areas such as the Zona Colonial in Santo Domingo, and Sosúa.
+Most hospitals also generally require cash payment upfront before any medical services are provided.

-One thing to note here is that general practitioners are quite rare in the Dominican Republic, so many will visit an internist for basic health care services and for referrals to specialists, if needed.
+Visitors should also note that general practitioners are quite rare in the Dominican Republic, so many will visit an internist for basic health care services and for referrals to specialists if needed.

 The Dominican Republic operates on a three-tiered healthcare financing system: 1) contributive, 2) subsidized, and 3) contributive subsidized.
 These tiers involve different financing methods, as explained below: